Doug Speight (MBA ’06) doesn’t just believe he can disrupt a trillion-dollar global industry – he’s on the verge of doing it.

 “We did virtually everything that is possible to do wrong in a startup company,” he says.

 But it wasn’t a total wash.
-Speight and his co-founder learned as they went and were eventually able to exit the company – but he walked away from the experience knowing he could do better.
+Speight and his co-founder learned as they went and were eventually exited the company – and he walked away from the experience knowing he could do better.

 Speight decided to pursue an MBA to build on his experiences, gain in-depth knowledge of key business fundamentals and develop a global perspective – something he hadn’t had much exposure to since his family’s companies serve a hyperlocal market.

-After looking at different executive MBA (EMBA) programs, he knew UNC Kenan-Flagler was the right fit.
+After looking at different executive MBA programs, he knew UNC Kenan-Flagler was the right fit.

 A trillion-dollar opportunity